 - 1. A member must be 8 years (Youth age) old to show a market hog. - 2.
-Swine must be a minimum weight of 220 lbs. to sell at the fair Youth auction. - 3.
-All members must pick up official swine RFID tag from the Youth Livestock Committee at the designated date, time, and location. - 4.
+Swine must be a minimum weight of 220 lbs. to sell at the fair Youth auction. - All members must pick up official tag from the Youth Livestock Committee at the designated date, time, and location. - 4.
 There will be classes for barrows and gilts.
 A member may only show either a barrow or gilt. - 5.
-No alcoholic beverages, illegal drugs or sedatives will be allowed for project animals. - 6.
 All market hogs being exhibited at the Berlin Fair cannot have hair shorter than 1⁄2 inch in length.
 If it is found to be shorter, the project will not be allowed to be sold at the Youth Market Livestock Auction.
-The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale. - All members participating in the carcass class project will be required to attend a class portion of the carcass project.
-This may change yearly due to the availability of the Meat Inspector at DeVries Meats.
-Other options may become available. - 8.
-Carcass Hogs will need to be brought to DeVries Meats one week prior to the fair on Saturday.
+The project animal will be checked by the fair veterinarian prior to the hog show, if found that the animal has been clipped/shaved they will be disqualified, meaning not eligible for show or sale.

+6. Ractopamine may not be given to any fair swine.